dojo/docs/community/events/ddd09.rst

 Location:
 Time:

 Feel free to edit this page.
+All tasks should be assigned to a task/project manager/lead so we can track progress and check how things are going during the day.
+Maybe we can set up a simple dynamic chart which we can look at to see how a project is doing (a nice projects for those having long flights ;) )

 Dojo documentation
 ------------------